dmitribodiu/90-days-challenge/architecture.md

     You can use such features, but they will have to be carefully `documented`.
     Don't confuse users with complex or totally unused features.

+# ■■■ Day 11
+# Designing concise and well-organized api
+Organizing and sizing an API’s data, feedback, and goals is important in order to provide an API that can be easily understood and will not overwhelm users.

+## Organizing api
+Just like an everyday object, an API can be either unusable or perfectly intuitive, depending on the `organization` of its data, feedback, and goals.

+1. Organizing data
+    You can `sort` properties of data by their name.
+    You can `group` properties by putting them into another object
+    ```json
+    {
+        "age": 3,
+        "type": 2,
+        "safeToSpend": 600,
+        "overdraftProtection": true,
+        "limit": 100
+    }
+    {
+        "overdraftProtection": {
+            "active": true,
+            "limit": 100
+        },
+        "age": 3,
+        "type": 2,
+        "safeToSpend": 600,
+    }
+    ```

+2. Organizing feedback
+    A well-organized API provides well-organized feedback.
+    You should organize your errors when they occur.
+    I.e you could assign to every error it's type (business type), source and message.

+3. Organizing goals
+    OpenAPI Specification can be used to organize an API’s goals.
+    You can add `tags`
+    ```yaml
+    get:
+      tags:
+         - Account
+    ```
+    The idea is to group together goals that are related from a functional point of view. you must focus on the `functionality` of the goals and not their representations

+    `Sorting by tags`: people will likely want to accesss account functionality before doing any transfers in some banking app, so you can sort goals by tags in OpenAPI like this:
+    ```yaml
+    opanapi: "3.0.0"
+    tags:
+        - name: Account
+          description: "dfdf"
+        - name: Transfer
+          description: "dfdf"
+    ```
+    Now all Account goals will go before Transfer.

+    Now that the groups are sorted, we should also `sort the operations` within the groups
+        1. Preserve the order of http verbs: get, post, patch, delete
+        2. put same resources together
+        ```openapi
+        get beneficiaries
+        pust beneficiaries
+        get beneficiaries/:id
+        ```
+        3. group resource paths
+        ```
+        /account/accounts/
+        /account/accounts/{id}

+        /transfer/beneficiaries/
+        /transfer/beneficiaries/{id}
+        /transfer/transfers/
+        ```

+## Sizing api
+Objects providing too many functions, too many controls, or too much information are usually not really usable.
+Sometimes you’ll find that what you’d considered as a single API can be worth splitting into different ones

+1. Choosing data granularity
+    Try to restrict the number of properties and the nesting depth of properties you return to the client.

+2. Choosing goal granularity
+    You need to consider how particular goal should be structured.
+    I.e you should not allow a client to manipulate it's transactions through his account endpoint, instead create another endpoint for transactions manipulating.
+    `Avoid` creating does-it-all goals

+3. Choosing API granularity
+    Sometimes you may want to split api into multiple services.

+# Contextual API design <<<
+An API must be `secure by design`

+# Designing a secure API